Hiteshchitte/Hiteshchitte/README.md

-- 👋 Hi, I’m @Hiteshchitte
+- 👋 Hi, I’m Hitesh Chitte
 - 👀 I’m interested in Data Science and Data Analytics
-- 🌱 I’m currently pursuing Data Science and Analytics course at University of Mussouri - Columbia
+- 🌱 I’m a Graduate of Data Science and Analytics course at the University of Mussouri-Columbia
 - 📫 How to reach me -- Email:- hitesh.chitte@gmail.com

 <!---